File searching commands¶

 cmdkey /list

-- Run Command with Saved Credentials:
+- Run commands with saved credentials:

 runas /savecred /user:admin cmd.exe